 How Will House Bill 263 Impact You?

-This page is still in progress of being updated with the new requirements.
 If you do not see your question answered here, please join our Kentucky Home Bakers Facebook group.
 This group is open to all baking related questions, not just about the new law!
 We do ask that you live in Kentucky to join.

 We get many questions about House Bill 263, and how it will impact the average home baker.
 What are the rules?